pabloCode010/pabloCode010/README.md

 This project is about a <a href="https://github.com/AlgorithmXplorer/files-storage">server</a> designed to save files and then download them.
 The inspiration behind this idea came when I wanted to practice data structures; therefore, I implemented a queue to enqueue the files in the order they were received and write them in the background.

 To build the server, I used Node.js and Express.
-Additionally, to facilitate communication between the server and the user, I developed a command line interface <a href="https://github.com/AlgorithmXplorer/cli-files-storage">(CLI)</a> that allows you to interact using commands.
-Explore and share files easily! 🚀📁
+Additionally, to facilitate communication between the server and the user, I developed a command line interface <a href="https://github.com/AlgorithmXplorer/cli-files-storage">(CLI)</a> that allows you to interact using commands.🚀📁

 ### QR Api 📷✨
 This <a href="https://github.com/AlgorithmXplorer/qr-api">api</a> generates Qr codes, according to the provided parameters, it is created using express.js and a module called qrCode